ros-infrastructure/www.ros.org/content/blog/noetic-eol/index.md

 Other related ROS projects like MoveIt, Nav2, and ros2_control also have new and improved releases that are production-ready for your robotics application!

 * We recommend Gazebo users [migrate their Gazebo simulation to a modern version of Gazebo](https://gazebosim.org/docs/harmonic/gazebo_classic_migration/).
-  * Starting with ROS 2 Iron Irwini, binaries for modern Gazebo are available.
-ROS 2 / modern Gazebo integration is accomplished using the [`ros_gz` repository](https://github.com/gazebosim/ros_gz)
+  * Starting with ROS 2 Iron Irwini, binaries for modern Gazebo are readily available, while in older versions modern Gazebo and ROS 2 are supported through source compilation (e.g. Humble and Fortress).
+ROS 2 / modern Gazebo integration is accomplished using the [`ros_gz` repository](https://github.com/gazebosim/ros_gz).
 * If your robot supports custom hardware, it may be worth investigating [micro-ROS](https://micro.ros.org/).
 * MoveIt2, the latest version of MoveIt, has a complete [migration guide available in their official documentation.](https://moveit.picknik.ai/main/api/html/index.html)
 * Nav2, the ROS 2 navigation framework, has [complete documentation available for new users](https://docs.nav2.org/index.html).